 In my prior life in software product management, I was an integral part of the development effort, as a product manager.
 One of my many hats was the “Product Owner” role, and one that is a common overload placed on the Product Manager.

 I will admit that I scoffed at the thought of the Product Owner being a full time role, or if it was, it was for a junior team member, who had the cycles to spare for this task.

-And if I look around the Product Management blogosphere, I can find some consensus around that opinion.
-Truth be told, *most* product managers put on the Product Owner role at the scrum turn around, and just dealt with it.
+And if I had looked around the Product Management blogosphere, I found some consensus around that opinion.
+Truth be told, most product managers put on the Product Owner role at the scrum turn around, and just dealt with it.
 And there are many good arguments for the Product Owner to be the Product Manager, as a single source for decisions, and view on the business.

 But here was a report, in my hot little hands, where the case was made that the Product Owner was a critical role in the Digital Transformation of the organization.
 In this person’s hands were the keys to driving the change.
 They owned the backlog, influenced the direction, and nearly daily made decisions that would reverberate throughout the organization.
 This reading of the role decisively placed it above product management in the hierarchy.